Physics Summer School

 ‘Challenging, but great fun, the Physics course was a fantastic opportunity to gain a better insight into some of the fundamental principles that govern our world, giving me a better idea of what Physics at University might be like.
 From learning about the rather abstract world of Quantum Mechanics to discussing black holes and even teleportation, the course left me astounded by both the amount we already know, and how much we have yet to discover!
 I really enjoyed the five days, working with two talented tutors and meeting some other like-minded students.
 Overall, an incredible week.’

-The Physics Summer School Part 1 will take place 17th – 21st July (waiting list only), and repeated 7th – 11th August (limited availability) and 21st – 25th August (places available), while Part 2 will take place 24th – 28th July (limited availability), and repeated 29th August – 2nd September (places availabile) 2017.
+The Physics Summer School Part 1 will take place 17th – 21st July (waiting list only), and repeated 7th – 11th August (limited availability) and 21st – 25th August (limited availability), while Part 2 will take place 24th – 28th July (waiting list only), and repeated 29th August – 2nd September (limited availability) 2017.

 Part 1 of the course is open to all students aged 15-18, and Part 2 is open to students who have completed a minimum of AS Mathematics (or equivalent) at the time of the course.